aregtech/areg-sdk/docs/DEVELOP.md

 3. The service specific data called _service attributes_.
 4. The service specific methods, which consists of _requests_, _responses_ and _broadcasts_.
 5. The service specific constants.
-6. Mandatory includes required to develop the service.
+6. The includes required to develop the service.

 The service interfaces defined in prototype XML document is used to generate servicing base objects, which developers can extend to implement service specific functionalities.
 An example of the _service interface_ prototype with sections is described in [Sample.siml](./Sample.siml) file.